PITI: What It Is And What It Means For Your Mortgage

 As mentioned, mortgage lenders will measure your PITI against your income to determine whether you qualify for a loan.
 To be considered a good candidate, your PITI should be no higher than 28% of your gross monthly income, that is your salary before taxes.

 The lower the percentage, the more willing lenders will be to offer you a loan.
 If your PITI is too high, you can improve it by increasing your income.
 If that’s not a possibility, you can make a higher down payment or find a home that costs less.

 PITI Calculator: How To Estimate Your PITI Payments

-While you can calculate your PITI by hand, Quicken Loans® has online tools that can simplify the process.
+While you can calculate your PITI by hand, Rocket Mortgage® has online tools that can simplify the process.
 Our Mortgage Calculator will compute your potential monthly mortgage payments and allow you to see the breakdown of your PITI.
 However, using this tool will require you to estimate your home price, down payment, interest rate and your potential annual taxes and insurance.

 If you’re starting the process and don’t have that information available, you can choose to use our Home Affordability Calculator instead.
 This tool will use information about your income, debts, savings, credit score and ZIP code to establish the maximum amount you can afford to pay for a home.

 Since your monthly mortgage payments will consist of your principal, interest, tax and insurance costs, it’s smart to calculate your PITI at the start of your home buying journey.
 Instead of wasting time seeing homes you can’t afford, knowing your PITI will enable you to focus your search on the homes that are within your price range.